Gouri02-coder/Gouri02-coder/README.md

 - 👋 Hi, I’m @Gouri02-coder
-- 👀 I’m interested in web development
+- 👀 I’m interested in full stack development
 - 🌱 I’m currently learning Angular and Spring Boot
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me mahalagouri05@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Gouri02-coder/Gouri02-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.